 When a medical crisis hits you or a family member, you are faced with often daunting financial and emotional challenges.
 While health issues can be overwhelming in their magnitude and unpredictability, preparing for unpleasant contingencies can eliminate some of the problems you might face.
-Planning ahead may seem all the more daunting with health care and insurance in an ongoing state of flux, both on the national and state level.
+Planning ahead may seem all the more daunting with health care and insurance in an ongoing state of flux.
 The question is: How do you prepare for the unexpected, in times of uncertainty?

 Preventive medicine never hurts.

 As always, it's a good idea to educate yourself.
 Review often and seek updates from your lawmakers, employer and health insurance provider about evolving medical insurance legislation and coverage.
 Once you have established reliable and up to date resources, you should begin to put the following items in place before illness strikes:

 - A file for important papers: A fireproof box in your home can store copies of wills, health care directives, insurance policies, funeral instructions, powers of attorney and other critical information, making it easy for you or a family member to locate them quickly.
 Include safety deposit box information and the location of all investments and other key assets.
 Prepare and include a list of your "Digital Assets" which includes an outline of online financial accounts and personal accounts, such as email addresses and social networking pages, and any information that may be required to access them.
 Talk with your financial advisor about developing a Personal Record Organizer that contains all of this in one binder.

 - A list of critical phone numbers: When you're under stress, it can be hard to know what to do or who to contact for support or to dispose of routine matters.
 A complete list of doctors, baby sitters, family members, close friends, lawyers, employers' human resources staff, financial planners, health insurers and credit card companies can help you focus and will save you from spending precious energy tracking down resources.
 Keep this list in your file of important papers.